 4 – it doesn’t solve the discrimination problem

 Many people say the uniform solve the discrimination between student but this is not 100% effective as we think and hear is why.

 The problem is private school standardizes their uniforms and make strict and clear conditions about it.
 Sometimes they direct parents where to buy it.
 But the question is different for public schools.

-In public schools, they only tell the student what colors and material they should buy, so they let a lot of liberty to students.
-As a result, is good on one side but.
+In public schools, they only tell the student what colors and materials they should buy, so they let a lot of liberty to students.
+As a result, is good on one side.

 Rich kids buy or purchase name brands of clothing while poor families look for second-hand stores or drift shops.
 Therefore, keep a difference between students and don’t solve problems completely.